sivaprasadreddy/generator-springboot/README.md

 ### Generate REST API with CRUD operations
 You can generate REST API with CRUD operation using the following command:

+:high_brightness: You should run the following command from within the generated project folder.

 `myservice> yo springboot:controller Customer --base-path /api/customers`

 This will generate: